Our purpose is to be the best Christian preparatory school.

 Appropriate discipline is the responsibility of the home and school working together with the ultimate goal of self-discipline.
 To develop effective discipline teachers must:

 Consequences for Appropriate Behavior: Teachers are required to recognize good behavior frequently and consistently.
 The use of a token system or other form of positive reinforcement is used in every classroom at every grade level.
-It is important to give children attention for what they do right and to withdraw attention, as much as possible, when they act inappropriately.
-At times, a procedure called planned ignoring may be used to decrease the frequency of inappropriate behavior.
+The teachers also understand the importance of providing redirection when they act inappropriately.

 Consequences for Inappropriate Behavior: Consequences imposed depend upon the teacher's assessment of the seriousness of the disruption, the frequency of the behavior, and the student's intent.